 Closer than You Think

 If you’re an RN with an associate degree, you likely have already completed many of Ball State’s core requirements and nursing prerequisites.
-In fact, many of our RNs transfer in at least 30 credit hours into the program.
+In fact, many of our RNs transfer in at least 30 credits into the program.

 Our BS requires 180 clinical hours—all of which you can do in your current health care setting.
 With 180 hours, you get exposure to several career possibilities.